 - Formal fellowship opportunities within our CODA program

 - Mentoring programs to help develop conservation and leadership expertise

 - Recruiting practices and policies that ensure we continue our strong history of promoting from within

 WE BELIEVE IN DIVERSITY & INCLUSION

 We recognize that conservation of biological diversity is best advanced by the leadership and contributions of men and women of diverse backgrounds, beliefs and cultures.
-The Conservancy has a globally diverse workforce of over 3,500 committed and talented staff based or working in all 50 states in the United States and more than 35 countries.
+The Nature Conservancy is working to make a lasting difference around the world in 72 countries, and we have a globally diverse workforce of over 3,500 committed and talented staff based or working in all 50 states in the United States and in offices in 30 countries around the world.
 We are committed to our diversity and inclusion principles and value a blend of perspectives and viewpoints, because we know that having a diverse workforce, which is representative of the global population, is essential to achieving our mission.

 We sponsor Employee Resources Groups which are instrumental in providing resources, tools and access to a community of peers and allies.
 Currently, we have:

 - Women In Nature

 - Nature’s Pride (LGBT)